-Taiwan wants to buy four of the warships, which go for \$1.1 billion apiece, plus a variety of other advanced weapons.
+commander in chief U.S. Pacific Command wants to buy four of the warships, which go for \$1.1 bil-lion apiece, plus a variety of other advanced weapons.
 Adm.
 Dennis Blair, commander in chief of U.S. Pacific Command, with responsibility for U.S. forces in the Asia-Pacific region, has made clear that he believes Taiwan faces a serious missile threat from China.
-"Currently, China has deployed about 200 ballistic missiles against Taiwan and is adding about 50 missiles per year," Blair said in a speech in Washington on March 16.
+'Currently, China has deployed about 200 ballistic missiles against Taiwan and is adding about 50 missiles per year," Blair said in a speech in Washington on March 16.
 "Though these missiles are terror weapons - too inaccurate to hit military targets with any confidence - as the numbers increase and their accuracy improves, they will pose a military threat to Taiwan."
 Blair has not said publicly whether he favors selling Taiwan the four Arleigh Burke-class destroyers with Aegis radar.
 Clinton asks kids to curb gun use President sends message: Avoid another Columbine Associated Press WASHINGTON With the first anniversary of the Columbine High School shootings looming, President Clinton is taking his appeal for gun control directly to children in a magazine for young people.
 "The debate about reducing gun violence isn't about politics.
 It's about saving lives," Clinton wrote in a brief article in the April 21 edition of Time for Kids, the classroom version of Time magazine.
-While urging Congress to pass legislation for background checks and child-safely locks, the president returned to thoughts of Columbine.
+While urging Congress to pass legislation for background checks and child-safety locks, the president returned to thoughts of Columbine.
 "Recent incidents remind us of the tragic consequences when young people get their hands on guns," Clinton said in the article released Sunday.
 Last April 20, two Columbine students killed 12 other students, a teacher and themselves.
 Sen. Larry Craig, R-Idaho, wrote in rebuttal that gun control punishes the wrong people and "earns a failing grade" as U.S. policy.
 "Do you think your whole class should be punished if one person breaks the rules?"
 Craig said.
 "That wouldn't be fair, would it?
-Yet that's gun control.'
-Craig, a board member of the National Rifle Association, said that instead of new laws the government needs to go after criminals, including chilMeanwhile, House Judiciary Committee Chairman Henry Hyde, R-111., and White House Chief of Staff John Podesta debated gun legislation issues Sunday 0.0 NBC's 'Meet the Press. llyde said he was moving toward Clinton's position on the length of waiting periods for background checks at gun shows.
-However, White House chief of staff John Podesta said, "I don't think we can accept what Mr. Hyde has put on the table right now, although 1 dren who bring guns to think he is in good faith trying school. to find common ground on this.
-Podesta said the administration was disturbed about a provision in Hyde's proposal that would require the instant destruction of gun buyers' background check records.
-But Hyde said people fear keeping the records could lead to a national registration system.
-"I think it is perfectly acceptable to say, keep the records of the questionable ones, but get rid of the records of those who pass," he said.
+Yet that's gun control.
+Craig, a board member of the National Rifle Association, said that instead of new laws the government needs to go after criminals, including chilschool.
+Meanwhile, House Judiciary Committee Chairman Henry Hyde, R-111., and White House Chief of Staff John Podesta debated gun legislation issues Sunday NBC's 011 "Meet the Press.
+Hyde said was moving toward Clinton's position on the length of waiting periods for background checks at gun shows.
+However, White House chief of staff John Podesta said, "I don't think we can accept what Mr. Hyde has put on the table right now, although I dren who bring guns to think he is in good faith trying to find common ground on this.
+"The debate about reducing gun violence isn't about politics.
+It's about saving lives."
+Bill Clinton > President tration was disturbed about a provito readers of Time for Kids sion in Hyde's proposal that would require the instant destruction of gun buyers' background check records.

+Podesta said the adminis- But Hyde said people fear keeping the records could lead to a national registration system think it is perfectly "1 acceptable to say, keep the records of the questionable ones, but get rid of the records of those who pass," he said.